SphtKr/CourseProject/metapyquod-dev/README.md

 ```
 (note this specific `create` command forwards *no ports*, and would always be attached to the directory in which it was first `create`d, instead of where it was `start`ed!)

-This may be a recipe for tears however, as if you "mess up" this container somehow and can't get back into it, *and* you have put anything into it that you can't reproduce (configuration changes in `/etc`, for example), it may not be easy to extract that data from the container environment--many people (myself included) have started using Docker containers this way and it is not really the way it is intended to be used.
+This may be a recipe for tears however, as if you "mess up" this container somehow and can't get back into it, *and* you have put anything into it that you can't reproduce (configuration changes in `/etc`, for example), it may not be easy to extract that data from the container environment--many people (myself included) have started using Docker containers this way and it is not really the way they are intended to be used.

 ### Using Python 3.6

-There are currently two "tags", or versions of the image on Docker Hub--`run.sh` and `run.bat` are configured to use `python3.8`, but `python3.6` is available.
+There are currently [two "tags"](https://hub.docker.com/r/sphtkr/metapyquod-dev/tags?page=1&ordering=last_updated), or versions of the image on Docker Hub--`run.sh` and `run.bat` are configured to use `python3.8`, but `python3.6` is available.
 To switch, all you should have to do is edit your copy of the script to use the `python3.6` tag.

 ### Remote debugging